theresa-de-ocampo/docker-deep-dive/data-communication.md

 - When a computer connects to a website using SSL, the computer's web browser will ask the website to identify itself.
 Then, the web server will send the computer a copy of its SSL certificate.
 - **SSL certificate** is a small digital certificate that is used to authenticate the identity of a website.
 Basically, it's used to let your computer know that the website you're visiting is trustworthy.
 - So then, the computer's browser will check to make sure that it trusts the certificate.
 And if it does, it will send a message to the web server.
-- The web server will then respond with an acknowledgement so an SSL session cna proceed.
+- The web server will then respond with an acknowledgement so an SSL session can proceed.
 Encrypted data can now be exchanged between your computer and the web server.

 ![SSL](./images/power-cert/ssl.png)